ministryofjustice/opg-modernising-lpa-docs/src/adr/articles/0009-integration-ualpa.md

 ### Interoperability - How does this enable the exchange of information

-The Use a LPA site currently has no API for consumers to interact with.
+The Use a LPA site currently has no API for internal consumers to interact with as there isn't currently a need.

 It's purpose is to pull information as it needs it from the Sirius database via an API.

-It only stores within its own database, exactly what it needs to run the service.
+It only stores within its own database, what it needs to run the service.

 Anything to do with using or viewing a LPA sits within its domain/responsibility and therefore has no need for a internal API currently for other services to consume.

 ### Developer Knowledge - How well known is this in our current skill sets

 **Overall**: 10/10
-We have a dedicated team who are responsible for the upkeep of the service.
+We have a dedicated multidisciplinary team who are responsible for the upkeep of the service.

+It is also in its `Live` phase of the [GDS Assessment](https://www.gov.uk/service-manual/agile-delivery/how-the-live-phase-works)

 ### Support/Open Source - Is it well supported